BlazeWizardOP/NothingOS-Updater/README.md

 - [Nothing Phone (2) Global Support](https://t.me/NothingPhone2)
 - [NothingOS Phone (2) India Support](https://t.me/NothingPhone2_IN)

+### Current Supported Device(s):
+- Nothing Phone (2) | PONG

 <!-- ############################# -->
 <!-- Start Segment 02 Of README.MD -->
 <!-- ############################# -->

 ## NothingOS Updater Features:
+- We Have Made Flashing Better & More Easier To Access Onto.
+- Provided Unified Flashing Packages On All Variants Global | India | EEA
+- Simultaneous Features Been Developed To Make Recovery Flashing More Easier
+  - RapidFlasher™ - Flashing Should Complete Within 2 Minutes Now!
+  - PartitionFlasher™ - Now Users Can Modify The Images They Want To Flash By Modifying Flashing Binary!
+  - SlotFlasher™ - Now Users Can Directly Modify To Which Slot They Want To Flash Package On!
+  - SlotNotifier™ - This Feature Notifies User That They Are Flashing To Slot _a And If There Slot _b is active, they will be notified to change slots!

 <!-- ############################# -->
 <!-- Start Segment 03 Of README.MD -->
 <!-- ############################# -->

-## Project Documentation:
+## NothingOS Updater Documentation:
-- We Have Made Flashing Better & More Easier To Access Onto.
-- We Provide Unified Flashing Packages On All Variants Global | India | EEA

 ### Package Schema:
 - [AIO] {All-In-One | Package That Contains Fastboot & Recovery Flashing Support Both!}
 - [R] {Recovery | Package That Contains Only Support Of Recovery Flashing Support!}